- Mission & Values

 - Encourage students to keep their home learning area free from clutter with books, materials and resources close to hand

-- Encourage students (from Year 3 upwards) to organise their home learning environment sensibly by subject
+- Encourage students (from Year 3 upwards) to organise their home learning environment sensibly

 - Help to provide a rigorous and well-disciplined home-learning routine in which assignments are identified and agreed in the Communication Books/Student Planners, signed off when completed and that school bags contain all the required assignments for the next school day

 - Make it clear to students that they value home learning, and support the school in explaining how it can help their learning

 - Encourage students and praise them when they have completed home learning assignments

 - Within sensible limits, become actively involved in joint homework activities with children.
 To help them in this they may need careful guidance from class teachers / form tutors / subject specialists